 Modern wayfinding signage is increasingly digital and interactive as technology advances.
 Digital signs can show maps, distances, and directions and provide extra information such as local attractions, opening times, and weather.
 They use touchscreen technology, allowing users to interact with the content.
 It can be more engaging than traditional static signs and enable users to quickly access the specific information they need.

-The wayfinding digital signage of the future will be more interactive and intuitive than ever.
-By 2023, many of them will be powered by artificial intelligence and machine learning, allowing them to provide personalized information to the user.
-It could be anything from quick directions to local attractions to a report on the latest events in the area.
+The wayfinding digital signage of the future will be more interactive and intuitive than ever, it could be anything from quick directions to local attractions to a report on the latest events in the area.
 Digital signage is set to become an integral part of the urban landscape, helping people quickly and easily find their way around.